Training at Non-profits: How Girl Scouts San Diego Empowers its Volunteers

 You may not be able to fire a volunteer, but you can train them, and rather than developing soft skills content from scratch, you may opt to choose a learning platform that offers off-the-shelf soft skill content.

 Volunteers like the GSSD troop leaders give their time for a variety of reasons; some want to give back to the community; some have a child involved in scouting, and some may have fond memories being a scout themselves.

 They also come from a wide range of backgrounds; some troop leaders might work part time or be stay-at-home parents.
 Others may work in an office setting.
 This troop leader diversity is typically a strength for GSSD, but in this case, it creates an e-learning divide; the volunteers who work in a corporate setting are already familiar with learning management systems (LMS) but many of those who have not worked in an office setting may not be familiar with LMS tools at all.

 A complex learning platform can turn off someone who isn’t used to taking courses or modules online.
 If they have to spend too much time figuring out an LMS, they may become frustrated and tune out, put off their training, or just not take their courses at all.

 This was a problem for GSSD because their volunteers work with children, and need to be trained regularly in order to lead their troops confidently and well.
 Therefore, their learning management system had to be easy to use and intuitive, for everyone.

 How Girl Scouts San Diego trains its volunteers

-“We really looked for a Learning Management System that would be easy to access, super flexible, and inclusive of all of our kinds of learners, and we landed with SAP Litmos.
-One of the cool things that’s happened as a result of using SAP Litmos and building more content is that we have more people learning, period.”
+“We really looked for a Learning Management System that would be easy to access, super flexible, and inclusive of all of our kinds of learners, and we landed with Litmos.
+One of the cool things that’s happened as a result of using Litmos and building more content is that we have more people learning, period.”

 — Sandy Sultz, Adult Learning Manager for GSSD